-(ii) If a government entity decides no longer to participate as a member of the Council, or fails to attend three consecutive Council meetings and is formally removed by the Director, the Sanctuary Manager, with the approval of the

-Director, shall invite another appropriate government entity to replace that agency on the Council.

-(iii) If it is found that a governmental member of the Council has violated one or more of the terms of this Charter, the Sanctuary Manager may recommend to the Director that the appropriate agency be notified and requested to replace the designee.
-The Sanctuary Manager may consult with the Council prior to taking such action.
+- (ii) If a government entity decides to no longer participate as a member of the council, or fails to attend three consecutive council meetings and is formally removed by the director, the sanctuary superintendent, with the approval of the director, shall invite another appropriate government entity to replace that agency on the council. - (iii) If it is found that a governmental member of the council has violated one or more of the terms of this charter, the sanctuary superintendent may recommend to the director that the appropriate agency be notified and requested to replace the designee.
+The sanctuary superintendent may consult with the council prior to taking such action. - (iv) An alternate (from the same government entity) of a governmental council member may attend a council meeting on occasion if the chair and sanctuary superintendent are notified in advance of any meeting at which an alternate will represent the council member, including the name, address and position of the individual designated.
+An alternate may not name another alternate.

-(b)(i) Non-governmental (7 members).
+(b)(i) Non-governmental Voting (9 members).

-A representative of each of the following activities, which are integrally affected by the management goals of the Sanctuary, shall be selected:
+A representative of each of the following activities, which are integrally affected by the management goals of the sanctuary, shall be selected:

 Recreational Diving

 The Mariners' Museum

 Maritime Archaeological Research

 Conservation

 Education

 Citizen-At-Large

 Heritage Tourism

+Recreational/Commercial Fishing

+North Carolina Maritime Museums

 The non-governmental members shall be appointed for a term of two years, and may compete for reappointment.
 If necessary, subsequent terms of appointment may be changed to provide for balanced (staggered) expiration dates.
 Should a non-governmental seat become vacant, the vacated position shall be advertised and a replacement appointed as specified below.
-The newly appointed member shall serve for a full term beginning on the date of his/her swearing in by the Sanctuary Manager.
+The newly appointed member shall serve for a full term beginning on the date of his/her swearing in by the sanctuary superintendent.

-- (ii) Members serve at the discretion of the Director.
-The Sanctuary Manager may recommend to the Director the removal of a non-governmental member of the Council on any of the following grounds if that member: - Is convicted of any felony offense; - Is found to have violated any of the following laws or regulations promulgated thereunder: the National Marine Sanctuaries Act, Marine Mammal Protection Act, Bird Treaty Act, Endangered Species Act, Magnuson-Stevens Fishery Conservation and Management Act or another environmental law for which NOAA or another federal agency has jurisdictional responsibility; - Is found to have violated state environmental laws or regulations promulgated thereunder in a state within the region which the sanctuary is located; - Is found to have violated national or state regulations (in a state within the region where the sanctuary is located) protecting cultural resources; - Is determined to have abused his or her position as a member of the Council (including but not limited to use of Council information for personal gain; use of Council position to advance a personal agenda or harm another member of the Council or of the community; misrepresentation of, or spreading misinformation about the Council and/or the Sanctuary; and refusal to recuse himself or herself if so requested by the Sanctuary Manager and/or Chair in a matter in which the member has a conflict of interest);
+- (ii) Members serve at the discretion of the director.
+The sanctuary superintendent may recommend to the director the removal of a non-governmental member of the council on any of the following grounds if that member: - Is convicted of any felony offense; - Is found to have violated any of the following laws or regulations promulgated thereunder: the National Marine Sanctuaries Act, Marine Mammal Protection Act, Migratory Bird Treaty Act, Endangered Species Act, Magnuson-Stevens Fishery Conservation and Management Act, or another environmental law for which NOAA or another federal agency has jurisdictional responsibility; - Is found to have violated state environmental laws or regulations promulgated thereunder in the state in which the sanctuary is located; - Is found to have violated national or state regulations (in the state in which the sanctuary is located) protecting cultural resources; - Is determined to have abused his or her position as a member of the council (including but not limited to use of council information for personal gain; use of council position to advance a personal agenda or harm another member of the council or of the community; misrepresentation of, or spreading misinformation about the council or the sanctuary; and/or refusal to recuse himself or herself if so requested by the

-- Has a change to the professional affiliation(s) and/or personal circumstances that comprise a significant portion of the individual's qualifications for being a member of the Council; - Misses three consecutive number of meetings without reasonable justification; - Disrupts Council meetings on more than one occasion in a manner that interferes with the Council conducting its business; or - Violates any term of this Charter.
+- sanctuary superintendent and/or chair in a matter in which the member has a conflict of interest); - Has a change to the professional affiliation(s) and/or personal circumstances that comprise a significant portion of that member's qualifications for being a member of the council; - Misses a consecutive number of meetings (as defined by this charter) without reasonable justification; - Disrupts on more than one occasion council meetings in a manner that interferes with the council conducting its business; or - Violates any term of this charter.